The Ben Towne Center's leadership team, faculty and staff includes some of the world's top pediatric cancer researchers and scientists.

 Crane received her PhD from the University of Virginia and completed a research fellowship in the department of neurosurgery at the University of California, San Francisco.

 Rebecca A. Gardner, MD

 Her research focuses on developing immunotherapy trials for the treatment of pediatric leukemia and lymphoma.
-She is leading a clinical trial of cancer immunotherapy treatment for children and young adults with relapsed acute lymphoblastic leukemia (ALL).
-Gardner’s goal is to revolutionize how childhood cancer is treated, and reduce or eliminate the need for chemotherapy and radiation treatments that have debilitating, lifelong effects on cancer survivors.
+She is leading clinical trials of cancer immunotherapy treatment for children and young adults with relapsed acute lymphoblastic leukemia (ALL).
+Gardner's goal is to revolutionize how childhood cancer is treated, and reduce or eliminate the need for chemotherapy and radiation treatments that have debilitating, lifelong effects on cancer survivors.